Ferhat Görgülü

-Ferhat Görgülü (born 28 October 1991) is a Dutch professional footballer of Turkish descent who plays as a defender for Arnavutköy Belediyespor in the Turkish TFF Second League.
+Ferhat Görgülü (born 28 October 1991) is a Dutch professional footballer who plays as a defender for İnegölspor in the Turkish TFF Second League.

 Career

 Görgülü was born in Veendam, Groningen, Netherlands to parents of Turkish origin.
 There, he began playing football in the youth department of Veendam in 1894 and then progressed through the academies of SC Heerenveen and BV Veendam.
 In the summer of 2010, he was promoted to the first team of Veendam competing in the second-tier Eerste Divisie.
 In his first season, Görgülü made three league appearances.
 He spent the first half of the 2011–12 season at Veendam, while he played the second half at FC Groningen.
 In the summer of 2012, he moved to FC Oss within the league.
 There, he quickly became a starter and made 28 league appearances in which he scored two goals by the end of the season.

 After strong performances at Oss, Turkish Süper Lig club Gençlerbirliği signed Görgülü in the summer of 2013.
 After four years at the club, he moved to Kardemir Karabükspor in the summer of 2017 where he signed a two-year contract.
 A year later he went to play for Giresunspor.
 The following season he returned to the Netherlands, where he signed with Emmen in the Eredivisie.
 In September 2021, Görgülü moved to Kırklarelispor in the Turkish TFF Second League.